VlachosGroup/openmkm/docs/index.md

 modeling chemical kinetics for heterogeneous catalytic reactions.
 OpenMKM is opensource software and is developed at Delaware Energy Institute, University of Delaware.
 OpenMKM is written in C++ and is compiled and executed from command line.
+Here is a quick guide on installing and running OpenMKM.
+More detailed guides can be accessed from the navigation bar.

 ## Installation